Burns Beach to Ocean Reef - January 2026 update

 Getting back to the start from the turn around point – if you don’t want to do an out-and-back walk

-The best way to get back to the start using public transport is walk up the carpark to the southern end and follow the road out of the marina, about 330m.
-Turn left onto Ocean Reef Road, and turn right after about 220m onto Hodges Drive.
+The best way to get back to the start using public transport in this interim period is head back to Ocean Reef Road, cross over and head north (turn left) and head up to Hodges Drive and turn right (east) onto Hodges Drive.
 Walk on the left side of the road for about 500m to a bus stop.
-Take the 460 bus heading north, which unfortunately only runs on weekdays.
-When the bus turn onto Shenton Ave, exit the bus at the first bus stop, cross over the road and then catch the 470 bus back to the start.
-You will need to order a taxi/Uber on weekends to get back to the start.
+Take the 460 or 462 bus heading north, and when the bus turn onto Shenton Ave, exit the bus at the first bus stop, cross over the road and then catch the 470 bus back to the start (or go all the all the way to Joondalup Station and catch the 470 bus there).

 Summary of the walk